openblockchains/programming-bitcoin-script/README.md

 in 65 raw bytes.
 Bitcoin uses elliptic curve
-cryptography and the public key is a point (x,y) on the curve where the x and y coordinates are each 256-bit (32 bytes) numbers.
+cryptography and the public key is a point (x,y) on the curve where the x and y coordinates are each 256-bit (32 byte) numbers.

-In the uncompressed format place the x and y coordinate next to each other, then prefix with `04` to tell that it is an uncompressed public key:
+In the uncompressed format, place the x and y coordinate next to each other, then prefix with `04` to indicate that it is an uncompressed public key:

 ```
 prefix (1 byte)         : 04